infralight/cli/README.md

 ## Features

-- Beautiful view-only TUI to fetch information from the Infralight API.
-Only a subset of the features provided by the Infralight Dashboard are also included in the TUI.
+- Beautiful view-only TUI to fetch information from the Firefly API.
+Only a subset of the features provided by the Firefly Dashboard are also included in the TUI.
-- Comprehensive suite of CI-friendly commands to access the Infralight API.
+- Comprehensive suite of CI-friendly commands to access the Firefly API.
 - Go client library for integration with customer applications.

 ## Installation